ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

 The sector has been consolidating after many shale producers borrowed in a bet on higher prices.
 Prices tanked instead, leaving shale investors with little to show for the rising output and companies struggling to pay down debts.

-The deal values Concho at $49.30 per share, 1.4% above Friday's close, and continues a trend of all-stock, low premium combinations, including the WPX Energy-Devon merger and Chevron Corp CVX.N's purchase of Noble Energy.
+The deal valued Concho at about $51.89 per share based on Monday's price and continues a trend of all-stock, low-premium combinations, including the WPX Energy-Devon merger and Chevron Corp CVX.N's purchase of Noble Energy.

 Concho had $3.9 billion in long-term debt at the end of June, and has not posted an annual profit since 2018.
 Its second quarter loss was $435 million, wider than a loss of $97 million a year earlier.